itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

 ![pageination](https://github.com/itsyuimorii/Tokyo-stack-projects/blob/main/images/pageination.png)

-### 2. 生成分頁器, add a 🔗 link to the pagination button
+### 2. Create Pagination, add a 🔗 link to the pagination button

 When rendering the user list template, you need to pass in the paging information as well